Hablamos Español | Locations | COVID-19 Update

 Myopia Control

-Myopia, commonly called near-sightedness, is the most common human eye disorder in the world, affecting 25% and 50% of adults in the US, and between 85% to 90% of young adults in some Asian countries such as Singapore and Taiwan.
+Myopia, commonly called nearsightedness, is very common in children and is the most common human eye disorder in the world.
+The eyes of a child with myopia become longer over time, which causes distant objects to appear blurry.
 We are concerned about increasing rates of myopia because it causes an increased risk for myopic maculopathy (similar to macular degeneration), retinal detachment, cataracts, and glaucoma…any of which can cause impaired vision or blindness.

-Children today spend more time indoors and looking at screens, which has led to increasing rates of myopia.
-Physicians are responding and researching ways to reduce myopia.
 The physicians at Kids Eye Care of Maryland played an integral role in the development of a nationwide Pediatric Eye Disease Investigator Group (PEDIG) study to reduce myopia.

 Our approach first involves lifestyle changes, including: